abhay-rana/react-smooth-scrolling-to-different-section-without-packages/README.md

-# Smooth Scroll and get-currentActive Navbar Tab w/o Package
+# Smooth Scroll, currentActive Navbar Tab, hide-show navbar on scroll w/o Package

 this app will smoothly scroll to the different section of the website and the top header bar also change according to the current active nav section